 Educational Programs to Prevent Sexual Assault, Dating Violence, Domestic Violence, and Stalking

-New students are required to complete Vector Solution’s Sexual Assault Prevention for Undergraduate and graduate student program, which is the university’s online sexual assault awareness and prevention program, which educates students on jurisdictional definitions of and issues associated with consent, sexual assault, dating and domestic violence and stalking.
+New students are required to complete Vector Solution’s Sexual Assault Prevention for Undergraduate and graduate student program, which is the university’s online sexual assault awareness and prevention program, which educates students on jurisdictional definitions of, and issues associated with consent, sexual assault, dating and domestic violence and stalking.

 Students learn about consent, including how alcohol and drugs impair a person’s ability to give or receive consent, as well as how to help a friend, and how to intervene in a situation that might escalate to sexual assault.
 It also includes information about the procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking, as well as the procedures a victim should follow if one of these crimes has occurred.

-New employees are required to complete Vector Solution’s Preventing Harassment and Discrimination Training program, which includes jurisdictional definitions of and issues associated with consent, sexual assault, dating and domestic violence and stalking in addition to information regarding discrimination and harassment.
+New employees are required to complete Vector Solution’s Preventing Harassment and Discrimination Training program, which includes jurisdictional definitions of, and issues associated with consent, sexual assault, dating and domestic violence and stalking in addition to information regarding discrimination and harassment.
 It also includes information about the procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking, as well as the procedures a victim should follow if one of these crimes has occurred.

 Included in both the employee and student modules is robust information regarding safe and positive options for bystander intervention.
 The modules provide students and employees with realistic sexual assault and relationship violence scenarios to help them identify problematic situations and practice intervention strategies.
 The scenarios escalate through each of four scenes, each getting increasingly problematic.

 Students and employees are then asked which scene they started to feel uncomfortable with the behaviors, how they would feel about doing something to address this situation, and what they would do to intervene.
-Students and employees are provided with a range of intervention options and a toolbox of skills to practice to increase their confidence as bystanders.
+Students and employees are provided with a range of intervention options and a toolbox of skills to practice increasing their confidence as bystanders.
 Students receive tailored feedback supporting their response and providing them with additional perspectives and strategies to reinforce intervention.

 Also included in both the employee and student modules is information regarding risk reduction information.
 Learners explore many characteristics of health relationships, including jurisdictional definitions of consent, and how to recognize relationship abuse both in person and online.
 This programming helps learners identify strategies intended to stop relationship violence and abuse before it occurs by encouraging positive and health behaviors that foster health, mutually respectful relationships.
+The Survivor Advocacy and Foundational Education (SAFE) Center at CSU is also available to offer in-person and virtual educational programs, workshops, and more to enhance the efforts of the modules.

 This primary prevention programming includes a clear statement that the institution prohibits sexual assault, domestic violence, dating violence, and stalking in its policies.